-It is believed that these substances provided survival advantages at lower doses, heightening alertness and sensory perception.
-This aligns with the reported benefits of microdosing in humans, where it is thought to enhance cognitive function and unlock new behavior patterns.
+These substances are believed to have survival advantages at lower doses, heightening alertness and sensory perception.
+This aligns with the reported benefits of microdosing in humans, where it is thought to enhance cognitive function and unlock new behaviour patterns.

 Furthermore, Terence McKenna’s controversial “Stoned Ape Hypothesis” proposes that psychedelic microdosing played a crucial role in the evolution of human brains.

 According to this theory, our early ancestors consumed magic mushrooms for their sense-enhancing effects, eventually leading to mind-expanding psychedelic experiences.
 These experiences are believed to have facilitated the development of language, art, creativity, and culture.

 While the concrete evidence for this hypothesis is yet to be discovered, it sparks intriguing discussions about the potential influence of microdosing on human evolution.